MetPX/sarracenia/doc/dd_watch.1.rst

 followed by the  *subtopic*  by default : the file path separated with dots, here, *data.shared.products.foo*

 The second line information is the post notification.
-Here it consists of a time  *20150813161959.854* , and the source url of the product in the last 2 fields.
+Here it consists of a time  *20150813161959.854* , and the source url of the file in the last 2 fields.

 The remaining line gives informations that are placed in the amqp message header.
 Here it consists of  *source=guest* , which is the amqp user,  *parts=1,256,0,0,1* ,